Hellstedt/MortagePlan/README.md

 run the command `mvn exec:java`

 ## OR use the included wrapper:
-If you dont have Maven installed you can use the maven weapper instead.
+If you don't have Maven installed you can use the maven weapper instead.
 To do this just follow the same procedure as above but add "w" to all commands, e.g. 'mvnw compile'